hphelion/documentation/community/community.faq.md

 If the key does not exist, create one, omitting a passphrase (just hit return):
 $ ssh-keygen -t rsa

-####How do I install the HP Helion OpenStack Community edition, and what's included? #### {#HowdoIinstall}
+####How do I install the HP Helion OpenStack Community Edition, and what’s included? #### {#HowdoIinstall}

 1. Before you begin, remove the item re. creating a VM for the seed.
 This is done by the installer tool.
-2. Login as root and unpack the tar file into root's home directory:
+2. Login as root and unpack the tar file into root’s home directory:
 	$ sudo su -
 	$ tar xvf <location-of-.tar.gz-file>

-2. This will create and populate a tripleo/ directory within root's home directory.
+2. This will create and populate a tripleo/ directory within root’s home directory.

 3. Ensure that no LC_ variables are set:
 $ env | grep ^LC_